Apoorva-Khare/Final_Project/README.md

 The goal of this project is to develop a model that can classify sentiments in healthcare reviews.
 This involves analyzing text data from healthcare reviews and determining whether the sentiment expressed in each review is good, bad, or neutral.

 # Steps Included
-1. # Data Preprocessing:
+* # Data Preprocessing:
 This task involves cleaning and preparing the text data from healthcare reviews.
-It includes tasks like text tokenization, removing stopwords, and handling any missing data.Data set contained 100 null values in review_text column which I have handled using mode operation.
+It includes tasks like text tokenization, removing stopwords, and handling any missing data.This Data set contained 100 NaN values in review_text column which I have handled using mode operation.

-2. # Sentiment Analysis Model:
+* # Sentiment Analysis Model:
-Develop a machine learning or natural language processing (NLP) model that can classify sentiments in healthcare reviews.
-This model should be able to categorize reviews as positive, negative, or neutral based on the text content.
+Developed a machine learning or natural language processing (NLP) model that can classify sentiments in healthcare reviews.
+This model should be able to categorize reviews as good, bad, or neutral based on the text content.

-3. # Model Evaluation:
+*  # Model Evaluation:
 Accessed the performance of the sentiment analysis model using appropriate evaluation metrics.
 This step is crucial to ensure the model's accuracy and effectiveness.
-Models used are logisticRegression,Naivebayes,Random Forest,SupportVector in which the highest score is obtain by using logisctic regression which is 54%
+To convert text data to numerical value used CountVectorizer and then Models are used such as logisticRegression,Naivebayes,Random Forest,SupportVector in which the highest score is obtain by using logistic regression which is 54%

    precision    recall  f1-score   support